ClimbsRocks/auto_ml/docs/source/api_docs_for_geeks.rst

   :param fl_data: If feature_learning=True, then this is the dataset we will fit the deep learning model on.
 This dataset should be different than your df_train dataset.

+  :param prediction_intervals: [default- False] In addition to predicting a single value, regressors can return upper and lower bounds for that prediction as well.
+If you pass True, we will return the 95th and 5th percentile (the range we'd expect 90% of values to fall within) when you get predicted intervals.
+If you pass in two float values between 0 and 1, we will return those particular predicted percentiles when you get predicted intervals.
+To get these additional predicted values, you must pass in True (or two of your own float values) at training time, and at prediction time, call ``ml_predictor.predict_intervals()``. ``ml_predictor.predict()`` will still return just the prediction.

 .. py:method:: ml_predictor.train_categorical_ensemble(df_train, categorical_column, min_category_size=5, default_category='most_frequently_occurring_category')